Getting started guide

 sudo pacman -Syu

-sudo pacman -S base-devel git git-lfs cmake vtk nlohmann-json hdf5 netcdf fmt verdict openmpi glew ospray boost libxcursor
+sudo pacman -S base-devel git git-lfs cmake vtk nlohmann-json hdf5 netcdf fmt verdict openmpi glew ospray libxcursor

 Compile F3D